GetUSB.info Logo

 Update: June 15, 2020

-Paul Whelan was sentenced to 16 years in jail for espionage against the United States.
-As stated in the original post, and IT professional who cannot access “photos” on a flash drive, which was his cover for trading information, is a red flag something was going on.
+Paul Whelan was sentenced to 16 years in prison for espionage against the United States.
+As stated in the original post, an IT professional who cannot access “photos” on a flash drive, which later became the alleged vehicle for trading information, is a significant red flag that something more serious may have been occurring.

-Update: Feb 3, 2019
+Update: February 3, 2019

 “I want to tell the world that I am a victim of political kidnap and ransom,” Whelan said during a press conference in May.
 “This is retaliation for sanctions.”

-“…There are abuses and harassment that I am constantly subject to.
+“There are abuses and harassment that I am constantly subject to.
 There is a case for isolation,” he continued, before listing alleged abuses committed by prison staff.

-The former Marine said that he was being subjected to “typical POW Chapter 1 isolation” techniques to run him down and described his imprisonment as the “Salem witch trial mentality.”
+The former Marine said he was being subjected to “typical POW Chapter 1 isolation” techniques intended to break him down and described his imprisonment as having a “Salem witch trial mentality.”

-According to Reuters, Paul made a direct plea to the President of the United States saying; “Mr president [Trump], we cannot keep America great unless we aggressively protect and defend American citizens wherever they are in the world.”
-And this is very true.
+According to Reuters, Whelan made a direct plea to the President of the United States, stating, “Mr. President [Trump], we cannot keep America great unless we aggressively protect and defend American citizens wherever they are in the world.”

-From reports, the arrest happened like this: Whelan met up with a Russian associate who gave him a flash drive.
-Earlier in the visit, Whelan claims he received digital images from his vacation through his computer, but could not view them on his computer.
-Because of this, he asked the photos be placed on a flash drive.
+According to reports, the arrest unfolded as follows: Whelan met with a Russian associate who handed him a USB flash drive.
+Earlier in the trip, Whelan claimed he had received digital vacation photos but was unable to view them on his computer.
+Because of this, he requested that the images be transferred to a flash drive.

-plug flash drive into computer
+Plugging a USB flash drive into a computer

-He served 14 years in the US Marine Corps Reserve until he was discharged for bad conduct in 2008.
+He served for 14 years in the U.S. Marine Corps Reserve and was discharged in 2008 for bad conduct.

-Souces: CNN and GetUSB.info
+Sources: CNN and GetUSB.info

 Continue Reading

-How To: Make a USB Read Only
+How To Make a USB Read Only

-There are two ways to make a USB stick read only.
-One method will make the USB read-only in anything it is connected to, so you could say this is a universal way of making a flash drive write protected.
+There are two ways to make a USB read only.
+One method will make the USB read-only on anything it is connected to, so you could say this is a universal way of making a flash drive write protected.

-The other way is a PC specific solution where some registry edits are required to any computer the USB flash drive is connected to.
+The other way is a PC-specific solution where some registry edits are required on any computer the USB flash drive is connected to.

-When we say 100% permanent, this means the USB stick is read only (write protected) on all devices, whether it be computers like a Mac, Windows PC, Linux box or non-processor based products like a car stereo.
+When we say 100% permanent, this means the USB stick is read only (write protected) on all devices, whether it be computers like a Mac, Windows PC, Linux box, or non-processor based products like a car stereo.
 This permanent solution also means the status of the drive cannot be changed.
-The other method flags a USB device to be read only in relationship to the PC it is connected to so that whenever that USB stick is connected to that computer, it makes the USB read only and blocks all write commands to the device.
+The other method flags a USB device to be read only in relation to the PC it is connected to, so whenever that USB stick is connected to that computer, it makes the USB read only and blocks all write commands to the device.

 Most times an IT manager or content owner wants the USB stick to be read only so the files cannot be deleted or formatted off the drive.
-Another reason for making a USB read only is for the original files to remain the same and blocks the ability for files to be changed or manipulated.
-Finally, it’s smart to have USBs read only so that virus’ don’t jump onto the drive and possibly spread to other computers.
+Another reason for making a USB read only is for the original files to remain the same and block the ability for files to be changed or manipulated.
+Finally, it’s smart to have USB drives set to read only so that viruses don’t jump onto the drive and possibly spread to other computers.

 Let us start with the less permanent way because it’s easier to do and doesn’t require any specific hardware.

-You will need a Windows7 machine or higher.
-The Windows7 machine will have DiskPart utility which allows us to perform all sorts of cool things to flash drives, like setting write protection.
+You will need a Windows 7 machine or higher.
+Windows 7 includes the DiskPart utility, which allows us to perform useful tasks on flash drives, like setting write protection.

 • Connect the USB to your Windows computer.

-• To begin, go to your Windows Start and in the Search Field type cmd
+• To begin, go to your Windows Start menu and in the search field type cmd.

-command prompt to make USB read only
+How to make a USB read only command prompt example

-This will run your Command prompt.
+This will run your Command Prompt.

-• Next, you will want to get to the C root of the Command prompt and if you are signed in as a user you can simply type cd\ this will get you back to the root of the C drive.
+• Next, you will want to get to the C root of the Command Prompt.
+If you are signed in as a user you can simply type cd\ – this will get you back to the root of the C drive.

-• Type DISKPART
+• Type DISKPART.

-• Type LIST DISK
+• Type LIST DISK.

 Now you will need to find the USB stick connected to your PC.
-Most likely it’s DISK 1
+Most likely it’s DISK 1.

 Continue Reading